AdaptivMCP/AdaptivMCP/docs/start_session.md

 6. Use `get_repo_dashboard` and `list_repository_tree` on the default branch to understand layout instead of guessing paths.
 7. Use `get_latest_branch_status` on the controller default branch (and any active feature branches) to understand ahead/behind state, open PRs, and the most recent workflow result before attempting to "fix" CI.

-Treat the results of these tools as the source of truth for the rest of the session.

-## 2. Tool arguments and validation
+Treat the results of these tools as the source of truth for the rest of the session, with `controller_contract` as the canonical contract and this document as the execution playbook that must remain consistent with it.## 2.
+Tool arguments and validation

 - Follow each tool's declared parameter schema exactly.
 - Build arguments as literal JSON objects, not strings containing JSON.